mrkkrp/req/README.md

 is a result of my experiences as a Haskell consultant.
 Working for several clients, who had very different projects, showed me that the library should adapt easily to any particular style of writing Haskell applications.
-For example, some people prefer throwing exceptions, while others are concerned with purity: just define `handleHttpException` accordingly when making your monad instance of `MonadHttp` and it will play together seamlessly.
+For example, some people prefer throwing exceptions, while others are concerned with purity.
+Just define `handleHttpException` accordingly when making your monad instance of `MonadHttp` and it will play together seamlessly.
 Finally, the library cuts boilerplate down considerably, and helps you write concise, easy to read, and maintainable code.